 7. A manufacturer, an importer, a factory branch or a distributor licensed by the department of transportation.

-8. An insurer under the jurisdiction of the department of insurance.
+8. An insurer under the jurisdiction of the department of insurance and financial institutions.

 9. An owner or a registrant of a fleet of one hundred or more vehicles.